-Annex 1a - Near Miss Reporting Form
+Annex 1 a Near Miss Reporting Form

 Name: Position:

-A brief description of the Near Miss of happened etc. ircumstances; where, when what
+A brief description of the Near Miss of happened etc. rircumstances; where, when what

-Details of the immediate actions take any) en to make the situation safe (if
+Details of the immediate actions tak on to make the cituation safe (if

+any) en to make the situation sale (ii

+uny

-Details of any fronthey actions yearns mandad
+Details of any further actions recom mended

-Details of any further actions recom nended
+Details of any farther actions reconn Tierra ca

+- ·

 Signed: Date:

+1

-Annex 1b - Accident Reporting Form
+Annex 1 b Accident Reporting Form

 Details of Injured Person

 Name: Gender:

 Address:

 Date of Birth:

-Date of Birth.

 Date of Accident:

 Time of Accident:

 Location of Accident:

+Name of Mitrage (se).

 Name of Witness(es):

-Details of the injury and treatments ຄ given
+Details of the injury and treatments given

+-

 Is the accident reportable under RIDDOR?
-Yes/No s the accident reportable under RIDDOR?
-Yes/No s the accident reportable under RIDDOR?
 Yes/No

+is the actident reportable under Ribi JON.
+16. 5, 140

+Signed: Date:

+-